-One important reason to track any possible valve disease-related symptoms and get regular check-ups – especially as we age – is to ensure that any developing valve problems can be fixed at the right time.
-Unfortunately many people who need heart valve surgery simply do not get diagnosed in time to fix the problem in the best possible way.
+One important reason to track any possible valve disease-related symptoms and get regular check-ups – especially as we age – is to ensure any developing valve problems can be identified and treated as soon as possible.

 Medications can be prescribed to increase the heart’s ability to pump blood which may help compensate for a valve that isn’t working correctly.
-However, a diseased heart valve is a mechanical problem that cannot be fixed with medication alone, and surgery is often needed to repair or replace the damaged valve.
-If the faulty valve never gets looked at until the patient realizes it’s a serious medical problem, the diseased valve may have weakened the person so much that open heart surgery to fix the problem has become too risky.
-For most patients, helpful treatment options are still available.
+However, a diseased heart valve is a mechanical problem that can’t be fixed with medication alone.
+Surgery is often needed to repair or replace the damaged valve.
+Untreated valve disease may lead to decreased heart function and limit future treatment options.
+It’s important to discuss any symptoms with your health care provider.

-If you or someone you love needs a new heart valve, there is good news if you have been told you're too risky for surgery.
-People with severe aortic valve tightness may be good candidates for a less invasive repair or an alternative treatment called a transcatheter aortic valve implantation (TAVI), also called transcatheter aortic valve replacement (TAVR).
+There’s good news if you or someone you love needs a new heart valve and you have been told open-heart surgery is too risky.
+People with severe aortic stenosis may be good candidates for a less invasive replacement called a transcatheter aortic valve implantation (TAVI), also called transcatheter aortic valve replacement (TAVR).
 If you have mitral regurgitation, you may be a candidate for transcatheter mitral valve repair, also known as transcatheter edge-to-edge repair (TEER).

 Are there other types of minimally invasive repairs or replacement options?

-What are the benefits and considerations for a TAVR or other minimally invasive procedure?
+What are the benefits and considerations for a TAVI or other minimally invasive procedure?

 Benefits of minimally invasive treatment options may include: